Yang Zi (actress): 2016–2019: Rising popularity and breakthrough

-2019–2021: Further prominence

 On 28 May 2019, Yang unveiled her wax figure at Madame Tussauds Beijing through an unveiling ceremony.
 In July, she starred in the e-sport romantic comedy drama Go Go Squid!, playing a talented computer major who is also a popular online singer.
 The drama topped television ratings and had been streamed more than 9.6 billion times in its timeslot and was praised for its transmitting positive and uplifting messages such as the pursuit of dreams as well as patriotism.
 The success of Go Go Squid reaffirmed Yang's popularity.
 She won the Best Actress award in modern drama category at the 26th Huading Awards for her performance.
 She also sang the ending theme song of the drama titled "Milk Bread", which reached number 2 on Billboard China Social Chart.
 She then joined the third season of cooking reality show Chinese Restaurant 3 as a regular cast member.
 In August, Yang featured in the disaster film The Bravest as the wife of a firefighter, the film achieved a box office result of 1.679 billion yuan and Yang won the Most Popular Supporting Actress award at the 16th Guangzhou Student Film Festival.
 She was also nominated for the Best Supporting Actress award at the 35th Hundred Flowers Awards and the 11th Macau International Film Festival for her performance.
 The same month, she starred in the crime suspense film Bodies at Rest playing a forensics scientist.
 She then starred in the romance environmental protection drama My Mowgli Boy where she played a marketing executive.